-In most cases, HER2 receptors help control how a healthy breast cell divides, grows, and repairs itself.
+These proteins act as receptors on breast cells and are important for maintaining a healthy cell lifecycle.
+Normally, human epidermal growth factor receptor 2 (HER2) helps control how a healthy breast cell divides, grows, and repairs itself.
 However, when the HER2 gene is abnormal, it causes the cells to divide and grow at an uncontrolled rate.

+HER2-positive breast cancer is a more aggressive type of breast cancer compared with HER2-negative types.
 Excessive amounts of the gene, and the protein receptors it produces, encourage the rapid growth of cancer cells.

 HER2-positive breast cancer tends to grow faster, spread more easily, and is more likely to come back than HER2-negative breast cancer.

 Symptoms of HER2-positive breast cancer are the same as for any other type of breast cancer.
 The most typical sign is a lump in the breast that is harder than the surrounding area.

 Other symptoms may include:

 - discharge from the nipple that is not breast milk

 - pain in the breast or nipple

 - redness or thickness of the nipple or breast skin